 3D model of Doctor Who's Tardis as a Christmas ornament.

-The Tardis was modelled in 3D CGI and lit in the same way, with several virtual cameras at various heights to create a number of renderings in different perspectives to match their relative position on the tree.
+The Tardis was modelled in 3D CGI and lit in the same way, with several virtual cameras to create a number of renderings in different perspectives to match their relative position on the tree.

 Using Photoshops ‘Puppet Warp’ filer.